boyzoid/blog/content/posts/2024/july/regex-lookahead-lookbehind-mysql.md

 description: Using lookahead and lookbehind as part of a regular expression in MySQL.
 ---

 Regular expressions are powerful but often misunderstood tools for developers.
-In recent posts, we have discussed [subexpressions] (/posts/2024/july/regex-subexpressions-mysql) and [back references] (/posts/2024/july/regex-back-references-mysql) (which are special types of subexpressions).
+In recent posts, we have discussed [subexpressions](/posts/2024/july/regex-subexpressions-mysql) and [back references](/posts/2024/july/regex-back-references-mysql) (which are special types of subexpressions).
 This post will show examples of two other special subexpressions: look ahead and look behind.

 ## The Requirement